-Vaccination is the only safe way to provide immunity against a number of dangerous diseases which continue to infect cats in the UK.
+Vaccination is the only safe way to provide immunity against a number of dangerous diseases that continue to infect cats in the UK.
 When kept up to date, as recommended by your vet, regular vaccination can keep your pet protected for life.

-Immunity and vaccination
+Immunity and cat vaccination

 Immunity is the body’s natural ability to fight infection.
 Vaccination confers immunity by exposing the body to a small but entirely harmless dose of the disease in question.

 Do indoor cats need a vaccination?

 Indoor cats still require vaccines, but this may be a reduced course that only includes cat flu and enteritis.
 Some cat owners still have their cats fully vaccinated, just in case their cat does decide to go out and explore.